gtumanyan/FermiLegacyRepack/README.md

 # FermiLegacyRepack
 IMPORTANT!
-Since latest quadro driver used no standard desktop or mobile cards are supported.
+As latest quadro driver used no standard desktop or mobile cards are supported.
-My GTS450 (10DE 0DC4) added to nv_dispwi.inf though.
+My GTS450 (10DE 0DC4) added to Section002 of nv_dispwi.inf
-You can use heavily modified inf from https://forums.laptopvideo2go.com/topic/33814-geforce-39262-quadro-fermi-mod-inf/?do=findComment&comment=158399 or add your HWID with appropriate section name and commit here.
+You can use heavily modified inf from https://forums.laptopvideo2go.com/topic/34019-geforce-39263-quadro-fermi/?do=findComment&comment=159582 or add your HWID into appropriate section and commit here.

 INSTALLATION
 Run Launch.bat and select "Automatically"